- Jun 3, 2026 - Car Accidents - Written by Cloward Trial Lawyers, reviewed by Ben Cloward

 If a person is at fault for a car accident that injured or killed another person, they may be ordered to pay a fine, participate in community service, or serve jail time.
 Crimes range in severity from misdemeanors to felonies and include:

-In some cases, reckless driving convictions may also lead to community service and court-ordered defensive driving courses.
-The severity of the penalty depends on the specific circumstances of the offense and an individual’s past convictions.
+In some cases, a conviction may also result in court-ordered community service or a mandatory defensive driving course.
+The severity of the penalty reflects the specific circumstances and the driver’s prior record.

-In most cases resulting in the accidental death of another person, negligence must be proven in order to convict an individual.
+In most cases, resulting in the accidental death of another person after a car accident, negligence must be proven in order to convict an individual.
 There are several common circumstances that may indicate the innocence of a person if they were involved in an accident that led to a person’s death, including:

 The person did not directly cause the accident that led to the death.
 For instance, they may be innocent if the accident was the result of a mechanical issue with a vehicle or poor road conditions.

-The accident may be the result of a person defending themselves or others from harm, such as applying brakes, swerving, or overcorrecting to avoid a collision.
+The accident may result from a person defending themselves or others from harm, such as applying brakes, swerving, or overcorrecting to avoid a collision.

 The death may have been caused by an unforeseeable event, such as a tree falling onto the road or an animal running in front of the car.